What to Know Before You File a Trucking Accident Lawsuit in Oklahoma

-If your trucking accident just happened, contact McIntyre Law.
-We can refer you out to a doctor who will provide proper treatment and reliable records in your lawsuit process.
-Primary care doctors often elect not to testify at trials.
-If your accident happened a while ago, and you’ve already gone through treatment, McIntyre Law can help you collect your medical records that will jumpstart your lawsuit.
+If you just got into a trucking accident in Oklahoma, contact McIntyre Law right away.
+We can refer you to a doctor who’ll provide proper treatment and reliable records in your lawsuit.
+(Some primary care doctors choose not to testify at trials as a standard policy.)
+If your trucking accident happened a while ago, and you’ve already gone through treatment, McIntyre Law can help you collect the medical records you’ll need to file a lawsuit.

-At McIntyre Law, we employ experienced lawyers skilled in dealing with tractor-trailer collisions.
-We work vigorously on behalf of our clients to protect them from being further victimized by the trucking company and/or their insurer.
-We immediately delve into the underlying cause of the accident and when necessary, employ the services of nationally recognized experts who will assist in our accident investigation.
-And we help them get the documents they need to start receiving the compensation they deserve.
+At McIntyre Law, we’ve built a team that includes some of the top semi-truck accident lawyers in Oklahoma City, who are skilled in dealing with tractor-trailer collisions.
+We work tirelessly on behalf of our clients to protect them from being further victimized by the trucking company and/or their insurer.
+We search for the cause of the accident and, when necessary, call on nationally recognized experts who will assist in our investigation.
+We won’t stop working until our clients get the compensation they deserve.

-From the outset, regardless of the seriousness of your injuries, the trucking company attempts to minimize the potential compensation you may receive as a result of the truck collision.
+From the outset, the trucking company is automatically going to try to reduce the potential compensation you may receive as a result of your accident.
+It makes no difference how serious your injuries are.

-You and your attorneys are the only ones looking out for your best interests.
-Local law enforcement may not preserve all of the evidence you’ll need at trial.
-This is why calling immediately about your case is important.
-At McIntyre, we’re determined to get the evidence you need for your case: For example, one of our attorneys went out to the scene of the crash, dug around, and found a trashed receipt that solved the case and won the lawsuit.
+You and your lawyers are the only ones looking out for your best interests.
+Local law enforcement may not preserve all the evidence you’ll need at trial.
+This is why it’s so important to call us about your trucking accident right away.
+At McIntyre, we’re determined to get the evidence you need for your case.
+For example, one of our attorneys went out to the scene of a crash, dug around, and found a trashed receipt that solved the case and won the lawsuit.

-If you’re involved in a collision with a large truck, you have a limited amount of time from the day of the accident to file a claim for compensation.
-In most states it’s at least a year.
+If you’re involved in a collision with a large truck in Oklahoma, you have a limited amount of time from the day of the accident to file a claim for compensation.
+In most states, it’s at least a year.
+Most truck accident cases must be filed in Oklahoma within two years of the day of the accident.
 But you shouldn’t wait even a minute to start the process of getting compensation for your injuries.
 Every day that goes by, evidence could be destroyed, and the pain and suffering you feel changes.
-Don’t wait to file your claim.
+Don’t wait to contact us and file your truck accident claim.

-What compensation can I get from a trucking accident lawsuit?
+What compensation can I get from a trucking accident lawsuit in Oklahoma?

 Some people are lucky enough to walk away from a car accident with minor injuries or no injuries at all.
-Not so often with truck accidents.
+Not so often with semi-truck accidents.
 These vehicles weigh 10,000 pounds or more.
-An accident involving one typically results in very serious injuries—and larger settlements than typical in car accident cases.
+An accident involving a tractor-trailer typically results in very serious injuries — and larger settlements than you might get after a car accident.

-You may be entitled to recover the following if you are injured in a truck accident:
+You may be entitled to recover the following if you’re injured in a semi-truck accident in Oklahoma:

 - Cash awards